 At Eastcroft Park School we believe mathematics is an essential skill that provides your child with the necessary knowledge to equip them for both the world of work and further study.
 Maths enriches your child’s aesthetic and linguistic experience by providing them with the means of exploring and explaining both their own and wider environments through practical experiences and the development of logical thought.

-As part of the Assertive Mentoring Programme children are taught a weekly ‘Big Maths’ session.
-These sessions help to further develop children’s number and calculation skills by giving the children the opportunity to discuss and develop their understanding and application of number skills by work alongside others of a similar mathematical ability.
-Times table knowledge is practiced throughout the week and children are encouraged to see the benefits of having secure timetables knowledge alongside developing their understanding of how this is applied across the maths curriculum.
+Fluency and Basic skills knowledge is practiced throughout the week and children are encouraged to see the benefits of having secure timetables and fluency knowledge alongside developing their understanding of how this is applied across the maths curriculum.

-Homework and times tables practice is set on a regular basis to reinforce and consolidate objectives taught in class.
+Homework is set on a regular basis to reinforce and consolidate objectives taught in class.

 Mathematics is a powerful tool for solving problems which can be applied to a variety of real life scenarios.
 It is an essential skill that is transferable to other areas of the curriculum, enabling children to further embed their mathematical understanding in the cross curricular environment that is encouraged at Eastcroft Park.